 Additionally, the used pipelines for deploying, testing, and evaluating have pushed information to our monitoring solution (Dynatrace in this case).
 This information can be used in following steps and provides the basis for Shift-Right.
 Summarizing, the pipeline stopped due to a - intentionally introduced - failure in a service.
 This was early enough to not deploy this faulty service version into production.

-Runbook Automation and Self-healing: This tutorial has leveraged the power of runbook automation to build Self-Healing applications.
+Self-healing with Keptn: This tutorial has leveraged the power a remediation service to build Self-healing applications.
 Thus, a configuration change in the production environment caused troubles that were detected by Dynatrace, which then created a problem ticket.
 Due to this problem ticket and a corresponding notification, Keptn became aware of it.
-Subsequently, Keptn forwarded this problem to ServiceNow, which created an incident.
-This incident triggered a workflow that was able to remediate the issue at runtime and healed the application.
+Subsequently, Keptn forwarded this problem to a remediation service, which triggers a remediation action.
+This action triggered a workflow that was able to remediate the issue at runtime and healed the application.